JAMS Solutions for Higher Education

 JAMS has an earned reputation for neutrality, fairness and transparency, and is thus retained by school leadership to conduct investigations into alleged discriminatory practices, systemic harassment and other issues.
 Following an investigation into a purported incident and the school’s policies, procedures and mechanisms for responding to the same, a report is issued that includes findings and suggestions to correct the problems.
 JAMS can conduct such investigations autonomously or by leading a team of other organizations, which adds objectivity and legitimacy to the process.

-A comprehensive array of training is available from JAMS to meet the training needs and obligations of higher education.
+A comprehensive array of half-day or full-day training options are available from JAMS to meet the training needs and obligations of higher education.
 Our primary areas of expertise are in the realms of negotiation, mediation, arbitration, systems design and decision making, with subspecialties in psychology, economics and law.
 Specific offerings include the following:

-In addition to these and other programs, JAMS also works closely with our clients to create customized trainings that precisely match their needs.
+In addition to these and other programs, JAMS also works closely with our clients to create customized onsite facilitation services that precisely match their needs.

 Local Solutions.
 Global Reach.
 TM

 JAMS successfully resolves business and legal disputes by providing efficient, cost-effective and impartial ways of overcoming barriers at any stage of conflict.
 JAMS offers customized, in-person, virtual and hybrid dispute resolution services through a combination of first class client service, the latest technology, top-notch facilities, and highly trained mediators and arbitrators.

 Subscribe & Stay Updated